Survarium

-Survarium was a free-to-play online first-person shooter with role-playing and survival elements developed by Vostok Games through a venture capital following the purported cancellation of S.T.A.L.K.E.R.
-2 and closure of GSC Game World in December 2011.
-Although Survarium is external to the S.T.A.L.K.E.R. series, the developers intend to include comparable features, notably the anomalies and artifacts that reference the Russian science-fiction novel Roadside Picnic, and the 'ecological catastrophe' that renders much of the environment uninhabitable for humans.
+Survarium was a free-to-play online first-person shooter with role-playing and survival elements developed by Vostok Games.
+The studio was founded in March 2012 by former employees of GSC Game World, which had closed in December 2011 following the cancellation of S.T.A.L.K.E.R.
+2. Although Survarium is external to the S.T.A.L.K.E.R. series, the developers intended to include comparable features, notably the anomalies and artifacts that reference the Russian science-fiction novel Roadside Picnic, and the 'ecological catastrophe' that rendered much of the environment uninhabitable for humans.

 Gameplay

-At this point in development and for the foreseeable future, Survarium is not a massively multiplayer online first-person shooter (MMOFPS), despite Vostok Games listing it as such on the game's website.
-According to Vostok Games their "ultimate goal is to eventually combine the entire world of Survarium into one massive game world," but no mention has been made of increasing the number of players allowed to interact simultaneously in the game world to achieve the status of being a true MMOFPS.
+Although Vostok Games described Survarium as a massively multiplayer online first-person shooter (MMOFPS), the game never achieved that scale during its lifespan.

 Planned game modes

-Vostok Games have detailed their plans for Survarium in Dev Diaries both in written and video form.
-There are three planned game modes announced so far.
+Vostok Games intended to release three game modes through a series of developer diaries.
+Of these, only the PvP team play mode was fully implemented before the game's shutdown.